Skip to primary navigation Skip to content Skip to footer

 Free

-Board your train at Sheepscot station (97 Cross Road, Alna) for a ride through the wild pine forests, farmlands and hamlets of the Sheepscot Valley to Alna Center where a star party awaits.
+Board your train at Sheepscot station (97 Cross Road, Alna) for a ride through the wild pine forests, farmlands and hamlets of the Sheepscot Valley to Alna Center where a star party (or special lunar viewing session) awaits.

 We’ve invited the Central Maine Astronomical Society to set up their telescopes in the unspoiled and light-free field at Alna Center.
 Due to its rural location, Alna’s skies don’t suffer from the light pollution found in Augusta or other cities in Maine.
 Passengers will be able to gaze upon the same spectacular nighttime sights as travelers have for centuries.

-Some objects that we should be able to see include: Rings of Saturn, Jupiter and its moons, globular star clusters like the Great Globular Cluster in Hercules, galaxies such as Andromeda Galaxy, and various other Messier objects like the Ring Nebula.
+On October 26, 2024 the high-power telescopes of CMAS volunteers will be back.
+As in past Stargazing sessions, objects that we may be able to observe include: Saturn, Jupiter, and/or other planets and moons, globular star clusters (like the Great Globular Cluster in Hercules), galaxies (such as Andromeda Galaxy), and various other Messier objects (like the Ring Nebula).
+Train departure time: 6:00pm.

 Please see the important information regarding weather and cancellations.
 Note that the Central Maine Astronomical Society may decide not to hold the stargazing session up to 6 hours before the event.